 The department accepts new degree students for autumn quarter only.
 Completed applications must be submitted by 11:59pm (Pacific Time) on the deadline date.
 Late applications will not be accepted.

-The department does not review applications until after the deadline has passed.
-After the deadline, the application system will stop accepting new applications while the department begins its review process.
+The department does not review any applications until after the deadline has passed.
 You can monitor the status of your application by logging in to the application system.
 However, if there are any questions or concerns regarding your application we will contact you.

 The department strives to provide decisions within 8-10 weeks of the application deadline.
 However, the actual date of notification will vary depending on factors such as the size of the applicant pool.
 Applicants will be notified via email when a final decision has been made.